NemboKid/simple-dapp/README.md

 **Ropsten Testnet**
 The project is deployed to the Ropsten Testnet (Infura).
 Check the file deployed_addresses.txt to see the addresses.
-Also see infura_setup.md to see what changes to make if you want to interact with the frontend when it's on Ropsten.e
+Also see infura_setup.md to see what changes to make if you want to interact with the frontend when it's on Ropsten.